Harmar D. Brereton:

 M.D.
 Degree: University of Pittsburgh School of Medicine

 Board Certification: Internal Medicine, Medical Oncology, Hematology, and

 D. Brereton Dr. Harmar D. Brereton is a founding partner of the radiation oncology physician group,

-Radiation Medicine Associates of Scranton (RAMAS), and CEO of RAMAS.
+Radiation Medicine Associates of Scranton (RAMAS), and CEO of NROC.
 He earned

 his undergraduate degree from Yale University, New Haven, CT, and his Medical